 Shrimp is the most popular seafood in the U.S., with one billion pounds being eaten every year.
 Chitin, a tough polysaccharide found in the shells of shrimps and other crustaceans, can potentially provide an environmentally friendly alternative to replace plastics.

 Angelina Arora, an Australian student from Flinders University, studied the composition of shrimp shells and extracted chitin from them.
 Arora combined chitin with fibroin, an insoluble protein found in silkworms, and created a prototype for plastics.

 This combination of two organic components created a plastic-like material that decomposed 1.5 million times faster than commercial plastics.
 This shows the potential of how shrimp shells can be utilized to develop a biodegradable, affordable, and suitable alternative for shopping bags and food packaging.

-Planting the Seeds for a Sustainable Future
+Plant the Seeds for a Sustainable Future

-Shifting towards innovative and alternative packaging, such as plant-based packaging, ensures that your environmentally-conscious efforts make a difference, as consumers are becoming more aware and receptive of sustainable practices.
+Shifting towards innovative and alternative packaging, such as plant-based packaging, ensures that your environmentally-conscious efforts make a difference, as consumers are becoming more aware and receptive to sustainable practices.
 The visual appearance of a package can influence consumer behavior, and plant-based packaging is an attractive and telling way to express the desire for change.

+Creating sustainable packaging solutions is ideal for brands to hasten their efforts to adopt more eco-friendly values.
 To learn more about how your business can make a substantial change, collaborate with experts from Meyers to bring your sustainable packaging vision to life through professional printing solutions.